KieuTran311/customer-segmentation-rfm/README.md

 ### About the "Others" segment

 Others ended up being 22% of customers, which is a decent chunk.
-I checked and this isn't a bug - it's customers who just don't clearly match any of my 6 rules (e.g. someone with high Frequency but low Monetary and mediocre Recency doesn't fit VIP, Loyal, At Risk, or Churn as I defined them).
+I checked and this isn't a bug, it's customers who just don't clearly match any of my 6 rules (e.g. someone with high Frequency but low Monetary and mediocre Recency doesn't fit VIP, Loyal, At Risk, or Churn as I defined them).
 This is just a limitation of doing segmentation with hand-written rules instead of something like clustering.

 ## Power BI